Taxation Approaches

 JustOn calculates the taxes on row base, that is, individually for each invoice line item, and then sums the resulting item totals.
 This means, each invoice line item fulfills the legal tax regulations, and in addition, JustOn supports multiple tax rates per invoice.

-If, however, there is only one tax rate used, a user may be tempted to recalculate the invoice based on column totals.
-Then the user may get confused because of possible differences in the summarized values.
+If there is only one tax rate used, users may be tempted to recalculate the invoice based on column totals.
+Then the users may get confused because of possible differences in the summarized values.

 The following example illustrates the behavior and the possible confusion: